Car Accidents Involving Minor Children in North Carolina

 Let Riddle & Brantley help you and your child while you are living with the aftermath of an auto accident due to someone else’s negligence.

 We aggressively pursue compensation with compassion, legal skill, and commitment to your child’s well-being.
-Please call us today at 1-800-525-7111 or fill out the short form below for a FREE, no-obligation consultation with an experienced and compassionate North Carolina child injury lawyer.

 There are never any upfront costs, and we don’t get paid unless we recover compensation for you.